 |string||like, is null, is not null||

-For example, the query in the example will return account numbers for all accounts where the value in the Name field starts with the letter
+The query in the first example returns account numbers for all accounts where the value in the Name field starts with the letter

 Using null in Filter Statements

 null as a value in a filter statement.